MeexReay/minceraftOS/README.md

 - Downloading assets and libraries (just launches instance in online mode)
 - Copying UltimMC configs again

-Use `mkmine.sh` to do all this automatically:
+Use `mkmine` to do all this automatically:

 ```
-./mkmine.sh
+./mkmine

 # IMPORTANT: if you get java selection window, choose Java 21
 ```

 ### Creating ISO file

-Use `mkiso.sh` script to create ISO file.
+Use `mkiso` script to create ISO file.
 Result will be in `output/` directory.

 Script compiles it only for x86_64, but I think it's not really hard to make it compile for any other architecture

 This script only work on Void Linux (because it needs XBPS).

 ```
-sudo ./mkiso.sh
+sudo ./mkiso

 # idk why it needs sudo, please pr if you know how to remove it
 ```